The Best Ad Blockers for Firefox 2026

 Does Firefox have a built-in ad blocker?

-Firefox does not offer a built-in ad-blocking service, but it does have several ad-blocking extensions to choose from and download.
+Firefox doesn't have a built-in ad-blocking service, but it does offer several ad-blocking extensions to download.
 Visit the Firefox Browser Add-ons page, search for ad blockers, then sort ad blocker options with filters like “Top Rated” or “Most Users.”

 How do I turn off an ad blocker on Firefox?